 It’s crucial that you address consumer concerns at this stage, so as to put their minds at ease.
 You can do this by initiating follow-up contact via email or phone, with the sole purpose of answering questions.
 The purchase decision journey often lulls at this stage and reaching out to your customer can be just the thing to push them to purchase.

 Stage 4: Purchase

 When all questions have been answered and concerns addressed, the final stage is the purchase.
 This happens once the consumer has committed to the process, and it constitutes a conversion.
-However, the customer journey isn’t done at this point.
+However, the customer decision journey isn’t done at this point.

 You’ll now need to consider how you can get the customer to share your product with their friends and family, and how you can get them to return in the future.
 Surveys and follow-up contacts are useful at this stage, and they can also help you improve your purchase process for future transactions.

-How to Define Your Customers’ Digital Journey
+How to Define Your Customers’ Decision Journey

 Step 1: Think Like a Customer

 As mentioned previously, the digital journey that customers take will vary by company and website.
-You need to clearly define your own customers’ journey, by taking their thought processes and needs into account.
+You need to clearly define your own customers’ decision journey, by taking their thought processes and needs into account.

-One way to achieve this is to go through the journey yourself.
+One way to achieve this is to go through the customer purchase journey yourself.
 Keeping an unbiased opinion, begin your ‘customer journey’ on the home page of your website.
 What steps seem most natural to an indecisive customer, and where do they lead?